ptr727/VSCode-Server-DotNetCore/README.md

 # VSCode Server with .NET Core SDK and PowerShell Pre-Installed

-This is a docker image of VSCode Server with the .NET Core SDK and PowerShell pre-installed.
+This is a docker image of VSCode Server with the .NET SDK and PowerShell pre-installed.
 Docker image is based on [LinuxServer.io Code-Server](https://github.com/linuxserver/docker-code-server), which is based on [Coder.com Code-Server](https://github.com/cdr/code-server).

 ## License